-I am now a microbial (eco)physiologist, who has y applied cutting-edge genomics, genetics, biochemistry, and molecular biology to study chlorophototrophic bacteria—Cyanobacteria, Chloroflexi, Chlorobi, and Acidobacteria—for 47 years.
+I am now a microbial (eco)physiologist, who has applied cutting-edge genomics, genetics, biochemistry, and molecular biology to study chlorophototrophic bacteria—Cyanobacteria, Chloroflexi, Chlorobi, and Acidobacteria—for 49 years.
 My recent studies demonstrating that cyanobacteria extensively remodel their photosynthetic apparatus by synthesizing new chlorophylls, phycobiliproteins, and reaction centers in far-red light explains how these organisms can grow at the bottom of dense microbial mats [Science 345:1312-17 (2014) and Science 353:aaf9178 (2016)].
 Introduction of this capability into crop plants could significantly increase their productivity by expanding the usable light for photosynthesis into the far-red range (700–800 nm).
 In an elegant example of my broad expertise to solve a previously intractable problem, we elucidated (bacterio-)chlorophyll and carotenoid biosynthetic pathways in green sulfur bacteria, and this directly led to structures for the BChl supramolecular structures in chlorosomes, their light-harvesting complexes.
 My deep knowledge of photosynthesis and metabolism is represented by studies of microbial mats in Yellowstone hot springs, where 17 chlorophototrophic members from six phyla and ~325 total bacteria “species” occur.
 Using systems biology/-omics approaches, we and our collaborators have made impressive progress in advancing our understanding of the structure, interdependence, and integration of members of such communities.
 The discovery of Chloracidobacterium thermophilum [Science 317:523-526 (2007)], the first chlorophototrophic member of the phylum Acidobacteria, is already featured in microbiology textbooks.
 Finally, our recent demonstration that cyanobacteria have a complete tricarboxylic acid cycle decisively overturned the belief, accepted for ~50 years, that the cyanobacterial TCA cycle is branched [Science 334:1551-1553 (2011)] and provides new opportunities for metabolic engineering.
 These are just a few highlights of a research career spanning five decades.
-To date, I have published (or submitted) ~420 papers and books since 1972, including about 100 papers since 2014.
-These research products have received ~25,338 total citations (>8,568 since 2014).
-The h-index for these publications is 82 (82 publications with ≥82 citations; 47 since 2014) and the i10-index is 326 (i.e., 326 papers with ≥10 citations) and 220 with 10 new citations since 2014.
-The book “The Molecular Biology of Cyanobacteria,” published in 1994, has received about 4,000 total citations.
+To date (January 2021) I have studied chlorophototrophic bacteria for 49 years, and I have published (or submitted) ~433 papers and books since 1972, including ~190 papers over the past decade.
+These research products have received ~28,294 total citations (>9,697 since 2015), per Google Scholar.
+The h-index for these publications is currently 87 (87 publications with ≥87 citations; 50 since 2015) and the i10-index is 342 (i.e., 342 papers with ≥10 citations) and 231 with 10 new citations since 2015.
+The book “The Molecular Biology of Cyanobacteria,” published in 1994, has received ~4,200 total citations

 |Massachusetts Institute of Technology||Chemistry/Biology||B. Sc.||1972|